Experiences in south australias national parks large

 If you’re staying overnight, it’s perfect campfire weather (just make sure you check the website for any restrictions), or you could bunker down by hiring one of the self-contained cottages or eco-retreats within the park.

-Top tip: Work is underway to develop the Wild South Coast Way on the Heysen Trail, a 5-day, 4-night hiking experience that connects these coastal parks.
-Now’s your chance to experience sections of this trail before the experience opens.
+Top tip: Experience the Wild South Coast Way on the Heysen Trail, a 5-day, 4-night hiking experience that connects these coastal parks.

 Your guide to enjoying South Australia’s national parks in the cooler months